Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

 \subsection{Eigensolutions}

+Given that our assumed space of preshapes $\mathcal{C}_d$ is not a Hilbert space, we propose a restriction $\boldsymbol{c} \in \mathcal{C}_d \cap \mathcal{H}_d$ where $\mathcal{H}_d$ is a unique $\mathbb{R}^d$-valued Hilbert space of curves defined by a \textit{bounded} reproducing kernel.
+We elaborate on a generalized dual formulation of~\eqref{eq:FIE} and the geometric nature of the sought separability described in~\cite{grey2023separable} to establish a framework for continuous extensions with flexible regularity implied by a chosen kernel.

+The preliminaries and developments aggregated in~\cite{fiedler2023lipschitz, alpay2021new} are a particularly helpful motivation.
+The restriction $\boldsymbol{c} \in \mathcal{C}_d \cap \mathcal{H}_d$ may trivially simplify, $\mathcal{C}_d \cap \mathcal{H}_d = \mathcal{H}_d$, based on the choice of $\mathcal{H}_d$ implied by an appropriate (matrix-valued) reproducing kernel~\cite{drake2022implicit}.
+In other words, redefining $\mathcal{C}_d \coloneqq \mathcal{H}_d$ with bounded kernel is sufficient to satisfy Lipschitz continuity~\cite{fiedler2023lipschitz, alpay2021new} while strengthening regularity.
+Ultimately, given ambiguity about the `true' regularity of curves generating boundary landmarks as data, proposing $ \mathcal{C}_d \cap \mathcal{H}_d$ eludes to nuances regarding a flexible choice of bounded kernel uniquely defining the restriction.
+In this case, $\mathcal{H}_d$ can be designed to consider the most appropriate restriction for a variety of applications.

-Returning to the more general assumption that $\bm{c} \in \mathcal{C}_d$, we elaborate on a dual formulation of~\eqref{equ:eigproblem} and the geometric nature of the sought separability described in~\cite{grey2023separable} to establish a framework for continuous extensions in applications.
-Utilizing the RKHS definition of~\cite{micheli2013matrix}, the following result establishes a novel interpretation of the eigensolutions to~\eqref{equ:eigproblem} and has a profound implication on both the selection of landmarks that may otherwise be hand-picked as well as the overall complexity of computing the separable form:
+Utilizing the RKHS definition of~\cite{micheli2013matrix}, the following result establishes a novel interpretation of the eigensolutions to~\eqref{equ:eigproblem} and has a profound implication on both the selection of landmarks---that may otherwise be hand-picked~\cite{kendall2009shape}---as well as the overall complexity of computing SST's: